CAYO - Westernmost of Belize's 6 Districts ...

 Spanish Lookout is Belize’s most modern Mennonite community with approximately 3,000 inhabitants, located midway between San Ignacio and Belmopan.

-The community is spread out over open fields and small houses resembling a scene from a rural mid-western town in the United States.
+The community is spread out over open fields and small houses resembling a scene from the rural mid-west.

 where the indigenous jaguar, tapir and scarlet macal reside.